Hand cannon: Spread

 Cannons are attested to in India starting from 1366.
-The Joseon kingdom in Korea acquired knowledge of gunpowder from China by 1372 and started producing cannons by 1377.
+The Goryeo kingdom in Korea acquired knowledge of gunpowder from China by 1372 and started producing hand cannons and cannons by 1377.
 In Southeast Asia Đại Việt soldiers were using hand cannons at the very latest by 1390 when they employed them in killing Champa king Che Bong Nga.
 A Chinese observer recorded the Javanese use of hand cannon for marriage ceremony in 1413 during Zheng He's voyage.
 Japan was already aware of gunpowder warfare due to the Mongol invasions during the 13th century, but did not acquire a cannon until a monk took one back to Japan from China in 1510, and firearms were not produced until 1543, when the Portuguese introduced matchlocks which were known as tanegashima to the Japanese.
 The art of firing the Japanese hand cannon known as ōdzutsu (大筒) has remained as a Ko-budō martial arts form.